jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-controllers/jbcontroller/write/launchprojectfor.md

       If the number is 9000, a contribution to the next funding cycle will only give you 10% of tickets given to a contribution of the same amoutn during the current funding cycle.
       If the number is 10001, an non-recurring funding cycle will get made.
     @dev _data.ballot The ballot contract that will be used to approve subsequent reconfigurations.
 Must adhere to the IFundingCycleBallot interface.
-  @param _metadata A struct specifying the controller specific params that a funding cycle can have.
+  @param _metadata A JBFundingCycleMetadata data structure specifying the controller specific params that a funding cycle can have.
+These properties will remain fixed for the duration of the funding cycle.
     @dev _metadata.reservedRate A number from 0-10000 (0-100%) indicating the percentage of each contribution's newly minted tokens that will be reserved for the token splits.
     @dev _metadata.redemptionRate The rate from 0-10000 (0-100%) that tunes the bonding curve according to which a project's tokens can be redeemed for overflow.
       The bonding curve formula is https://www.desmos.com/calculator/sp9ru6zbpk